liangchow/leetcode/Notes/Django.md

 ## Templates

-Instead of speciying each url, we can use create an `index.html` for each page:
+Instead of specifying each url, we can use create an `index.html` for each page:
 ```
 // myApp > views.py
 def index(request):